U.S. Republicans wrestle with effort to gut Obamacare

 "We're not repealing all of Obamacare, it's not technically possible to do that (now) in the procedures that we have in the Senate, and secondly, there are some parts of it we want to keep," he said.

-President Donald Trump and congressional Republicans campaigned on a promise to dismantle Obamacare, which they consider federal government overreach.
-They have been working on fulfilling that pledge as an early product of Republican control of both the White House and Congress.
+Trump and congressional Republicans campaigned on a promise to dismantle the 2010 Affordable Care Act, former President Barack Obama's signature domestic legislation that Republicans consider federal government overreach.

-But while both chambers voted last month to start the process of scrapping the law, they missed a target date of Jan.
-27 to start drafting legislation to do so.
-At a congressional retreat last week, Republican leaders told lawmakers they hoped Congress would finish the Obamacare repeal by March or April.
+While Republicans voted last month to start the process of scrapping the law, they missed a target date of Jan.
+27 to begin drafting legislation to do so.
+At a congressional retreat last week, Republican leaders told lawmakers they hoped Congress would finish the repeal by March or April.

-Representative Mark Meadows, chairman of the conservative Freedom Caucus, and Representative Jim Jordan, the caucus' former chairman, urged the party leadership on Thursday to quickly enact an Obamacare repeal measure.
+Representative Mark Meadows, chairman of the conservative Freedom Caucus, and Representative Jim Jordan, the caucus' former chairman, urged the party leadership on Thursday to quickly enact a repeal measure.

 "That's what the American people expect us to do – and they expect us to do it quickly," they said.

-Former President Barack Obama, a Democrat, signed the Affordable Care Act in 2010 and it has long been opposed by Republicans.
-He vetoed the repeal passed by Congress last year.
+Obama, a Democrat, vetoed the repeal passed by the Republican-controlled Congress last year.

 Three of the biggest national insurers have also stepped up pressure on the lawmakers to act.
 Aetna Inc , Anthem Inc and Cigna Corp this week urged changes in Obamacare individual plan regulations in the next few weeks, in time for them to decide if they will sell the products in 2018.